jhpyle/docassemble/_docs/documents.md

   [Pandoc] docx reference file for converting [Markdown] to DOCX.

-Filenames are assumed to reside in the `data/templates` directory within the package in which the interview [YAML] file is located.
-You can specify filenames in other packages by referring to the package name.
+Filenames are assumed to reside in the `data/templates` directory of the current Steward's package.
+You can specify filenames in other packages by referring to that Steward's package name and the file name.
 For example:

 {% highlight yaml %}